stanreport/Python-Tutorials/README.md

 # Python-Tutorials
-To store my practice codes and other resources
+To store my practice codes and other resources.
+My path to becoming a data scientist.